IBM/jdbc-driver/README.md

 # DEPRECATED #

-This sourc code remains available for historical purposes, but it is no longer actively maintained or supported by IBM.
+This source code remains available for historical purposes, but it is no longer actively maintained or supported by IBM.

 Issues and pull requests may not be responded to in a timely fashion, or at all.